jfrome1/Frome-GenAI-project/src/content/docs/index.md

 date: 2024-08-16
 ---

 GenAI poses unprecedented challenges and opportunities for courses with writing-based assessments.
-Unfortunately, instructors are currently making course policies with little knowledge about how their students actually use GenAI.
-It is likely that some students will use GenAI regardless of course policy.
-We also don't know the implications of GenAI use on student learning, and research is difficult because we don't typically see how students use GenAI.
+Unfortunately, as instructors, we have little knowledge about how students use GenAI, nor do we know how different GenAI policies affect student learning.
+Banning GenAI use is not a good solution, as it is likely that some students will use GenAI regardless of course policy.

 This research project aims to understand student GenAI use to help instructors make more informed decisions.
 We are inviting instructors to allow some student use of GenAI in their courses on the condition that the students submit links to their chats for future research.
-Our view is that it is better to know how students are using GenAI, and looking at actual chats is much more reliable than asking students to describe their AI use.
+Our view is that it is better to know how students are using GenAI, and looking at actual chats is a much more reliable way to gather use data than student self-report.

 ## FAQs